tiared/notes.stuartpb.com/docs/but-public-and-stuff.md

+ughhhhh I should delete this file but there are like two things in it that I actually want to keep, somewhere

+TODO delete this file

+---

 i love the idea of a blog where all the posts are just not even finished or in any kind of order and constantly changing, like even live-updating